vinagrace-sadia/Python-Personal-Projects/README.md

 # Python Personal Projects
+A coding exercise using Python.
-A collection of random Python mini projects in one repository
+This repository is a collection of mini projects.

+#### List of Projects
+- Rolling the Dice
+- Guessing Game